AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 1. In the left pane, select **Data Management** > **Communities**.

-1. Find the community you want to share and select **Details**.
+1. Find the community you want to invite another tenant to and select **Details**.

 1. On the **Tenants** tab, select **Invite Tenant**.

-1. Enter the email address of the administrator of the tenant you would like to invite and select **Send**.
+1. Enter the email address of the tenant administrator for the tenant you would like to invite.
+Then select **Send**.

   An email is sent to the invitee.